Q1. What are the challenges of promoting tourism in a small island that is politically divided in two parts?

 The pandemic has affected the tourism industry around the world to a great extent, since people in some cases are not even allowed to travel abroad.
 In other cases, various measures in place, such as testing and quarantine, seem to hinder the free flow of tourism globally.

 We realize that the main goal here is to not only allow but to also facilitate travelling to Cyprus, while also making sure that visitors feel safe during their stay on the island.
 Therefore, as of April 1st, all flight bans from a large number of countries have been lifted and travelers are allowed to visit Cyprus on the condition that they follow the rules and regulations of our current protocols.
 With a negative PCR test 72 hours prior to travelling and a second negative test upon arrival, all visitors can enjoy their holiday without having to worry about quarantine or other restrictive measures.
 Also, as of May 10th, travelers who can prove that they have received all necessary doses of an authorized vaccine/approved by the European Medicines Agency, will not be required to undergo any tests to visit Cyprus, irrespective of color categorization of their country of departure.
-Moreover, they will not be placed in quarantine, even in the case when they are close contacts of a positive COVID-19 case.
-The above facilitation will be valid from the date that a vaccine has been fully administered.

 We are hopeful that these measures will allow the tourism and hospitality sectors to re-open and that we will soon be able to recover, also taking into consideration the fact that vaccinations around the world are picking up speed.